 The colors are warm and muted—think soft greens, yellows, or shades of brown.
 Natural materials are used throughout the space.
 These kitchens also incorporate a rustic and inviting feel reminiscent of simpler times.

-Farmhouse: Cozy & Simple
+Farmhouse Style Kitchen: Cozy & Simple

 Other features of a farmhouse kitchen include apron-front sinks, natural wood floors, exposed beams, butcher blocks, and farm tables.
 Decorative touches such as baskets, personal knickknacks, copper pots, or china are on display.
 The overall feel is one of coziness, with an emphasis on natural materials.

-Rustic: Raw & Natural
+Rustic Style Kitchen: Raw & Natural

-Homeowners who like unfinished surfaces and distressed finishes will gravitate toward a rustic kitchen.
+Homeowners who like unfinished surfaces and distressed finishes will gravitate toward a rustic kitchen style.
 A wood, brick, or stone wall is a common feature of rustic kitchens.
 Materials in the rustic kitchen are natural, and sometimes wood is left untreated.
 Sometimes, indoor plants are used to enhance the natural atmosphere.

 Warm colors are used throughout the space.
 Antique pendant lights add to the rustic design.
 This kitchen style is comfortable and earthy.

-Mediterranean: Warm & Elegant
+Mediterranean Style Kitchen: Warm & Elegant

 Mediterranean kitchens incorporate art and culture into their style.
 Like Mediterranean homes, they are usually found in warmer-weather locations with Spanish influences, like California and Florida.
 They incorporate Grecian, Spanish, and Italian influences.

 Warm woods, bright walls, and indoor-outdoor living characterize Mediterranean kitchens.
 The style is elegant but may include a modern twist with the appliances.
-Often, there are artistic backsplashes, tile mosaics, or terra cotta accents.
-The furniture is heavy and made from high-quality wood.

-Asian: Peaceful Fusion
+Asian Style Kitchen: Peaceful Fusion

 Kitchens with an Asian flair invoke a feeling of peace using natural materials and curves.
 These kitchens might include dark cabinets with a light stone tile backsplash.
 Sometimes, homeowners contrast a light backsplash with a black granite countertop.